I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_scsiinquiry_in.md

 Contains the command descriptor block that holds the SCSI inquiry command to be sent to the target device.

+`HbaPortWWN`

+Contains a worldwise name for the HBA through which the target is accessed.

 `DiscoveredPortWWN`

 Contains a worldwide name for the port through which the target device is accessed.